JoshGlazebrook/socks/README.md

 socks
 =============

-socks is a full client implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.

-### Notice
-As of February 26th, 2015, socks is the new home of the socks-client package.
+Fully featured SOCKS proxy client supporting SOCKSv4, SOCKSv4a, and SOCKSv5.
+Includes Bind and Associate functionality.

-### Why socks?
+### Highlights

-There is not any other SOCKS proxy client library on npm that supports all three variants of the SOCKS protocol.
-Nor are there any that support the BIND and associate features that some versions of the SOCKS protocol supports.

-Key Features:
-* Supports SOCKS 4, 4a, and 5 protocols
+* Supports SOCKS 4, 4a, and 5 protocols.
-* Supports the connect method (simple tcp connections of SOCKS)  (Client -> SOCKS Server -> Target Server)
-* Supports the BIND method (4, 4a, 5)
-* Supports the associate (UDP forwarding) method (5)
+* Supports the CONNECT, BIND, and ASSOCIATE commands.
-* Simple and easy to use (one function call to make any type of SOCKS connection)
+* Supports callbacks, promises, and events for proxy connection creation flows.
+* Supports Proxy chaining (CONNECT only).
+* Built in UDP frame creationg & parsing methods.
+* Built in TypeScript, typings are provided.

 ## Installing:
+`yarn add socks`

+or

 `npm install socks`